-- a) incorporate safe, pleasant and high quality civic space; - b) demonstrate the adaptability of the site to accommodate a variety of temporary uses; - c) include comprehensive landscaping works, designed to make the site more visibly appealing; - d) consider the inclusion of linkages with City Hall, whilst ensuring that the setting of the building is protected; - e) provide for direct access into the site along its southern perimeter; - f) establish legible pedestrian linkages to the north and south.
+- a) incorporate safe, pleasant and high quality civic space; - b) demonstrate the adaptability of the site to accommodate a variety of temporary uses; - c) include comprehensive landscaping works, designed to make the site more visibly appealing; - d) consider the inclusion of linkages with City Hall, whilst ensuring that the setting of the building is protected and/or enhanced; - e) provide for direct access into the site along its southern perimeter; - f) establish legible pedestrian linkages to the north and south; and - g) ensure that there is no net loss of public parking provision unless demonstrated to be acceptable through the submission of a comprehensive parking study or parking strategy, evidencing that there is sufficient capacity of public parking within the surrounding area to absorb any loss.
+The strong preference would be for parking on this site to be provided underground.